 The American Institute of Certified Public Accountants (AICPA) requires its member firms to undergo a peer review every three years.
 A peer review is a periodic external review of a firm’s quality control system in accounting and auditing and is also known as the AICPA’s practice monitoring program.
-The AICPA initiated the peer review program in order to provide the public with assurance that participating firms conduct quality audit and accounting services.
-Our most recent peer review was completed in December 2015.
+The AICPA initiated the peer review program in order to provide the public with assurance that participating firms conduct a quality audit and accounting services.
+Our most recent peer review was completed in December 2018.
 Jobe, Hastings & Associates received the highest rating possible, a pass with no deficiencies.
-We are proud of our accomplishment, since only a small percentage of accounting firms in the country achieve this rating.
+We are proud of our accomplishment since only a small percentage of accounting firms in the country achieve this rating.

 Peer Review Letter 2018 Click to see a copy of our latest peer review letter.